nain89/Mobile_SDK_Android/README.md

 =================================
 Latest update 2014/11/24

--SDK now allow grabing the transaction details using the orderId .
+-SDK now allows grabing the transaction details using the orderId .

 Latest update 2014/11/3